 Jonathan Marshall has over a decade of experience advising financial institutions and companies in a range of complex financial transactions, with a concentration on corporate restructurings and loan workouts.
-He regularly represents lenders, official and ad hoc committees of creditors and equity security holders, debtors, and strategic parties in both in- and out-of-court restructurings.
+He specializes in advising lenders, troubled companies, and other strategic parties in both in- and out-of-court restructurings.
 Jonathan also has substantial experience representing insurance providers throughout the bankruptcy process.

 Prior to joining Choate, Mr. Marshall was a corporate restructuring and bankruptcy attorney at Brown Rudnick LLP, where his practice focused on creditor-side representations in all facets of Chapter 11 restructurings, as well as complex litigation and corporate transactions arising therefrom.
-He has advocated for lenders and equity investors in some of the largest Chapter 11 restructurings, including Energy Future Holdings, GMAC/ResCap, Lyondell Chemical Company, Lehman Brothers, and Washington Mutual, Inc. He has supported and contested bids for debtor-in-possession financing and prosecuted and managed avoidance actions, from the filing of complaints to the settlement and trial stages.
+He has advocated for lenders and equity investors in some of the largest Chapter 11 restructurings, including Energy Future Holdings, GMAC/ResCap, Lyondell Chemical Company, Lehman Brothers, and Washington Mutual, Inc. He has supported and contested bids for debtor-in-possession financing and prosecuted and defended avoidance actions, from the filing of complaints to the settlement and trial stages.
 Mr. Marshall also has experience representing companies in out-of-court restructurings across a wide array of industries.